 Small Business Funding

-Despite the absence of any new federal programs, businesses can still take advantage of the funding opportunities carrying over from the COVID-19 pandemic – starting with the Employee Retention Tax Credit (ERTC).
+Despite the absence of any new federal programs, businesses can still take advantage of the opportunities to find funds for their business, including some that have carried over from the COVID-19 pandemic.
+Some of these funds exist as tax credits such as the Employee Retention Tax Credit (ERTC).
 Businesses that paid qualified wages to keep employees working from March 12, 2020 through Sept.
 30, 2021 (and for some certain businesses identified as Recovery Startups, wages could be paid through Dec.
-31, 2021) have until either April 15, 2024 (for three quarters of 2020) or April 15, 2025 (for all four quarters of 2021) to file amended returns and retroactively claim the credit.
+31, 2021) have until either April 15, 2024 (for three quarters of 2020) or April 15, 2025 (for all eligible quarters of 2021) to file amended returns and retroactively claim the credit.

 Businesses have received anywhere between tens of thousands to hundreds of thousands – even millions – of dollars in credit to infuse back in their business as they continue to recover from the financial challenges created by the pandemic.